Melle Mel: Career

-On November 14, 2006, Mel collaborated with author Cricket Casey and released the children's book The Portal In The Park, which comes with a bonus CD of his rapped narration.
+On November 14, 2006, Mel collaborated with author Cricket Casey and released the children's book The Portal in the Park, which comes with a bonus CD of his rapped narration.
 It also features two songs, "World Family Tree" and "The Fountain of Truth", by a then unknown Lady Gaga performing with Mel.
 The book was re-released in 2010.
 Also in 2006, Melle Mel attended professional wrestling school.
 In 2007 (at age 45), he stated in an interview with allhiphop.com that "I'm going to try to take some of John Cena's money and get with WWE and do my thing".

 On January 30, 2007, Mel released his first ever solo album, Muscles.
 The first single and music video was "M3 – The New Message".
 On March 12, 2007, Melle Mel and The Furious Five (joined by DJ Grandmaster Flash) became the first rap group ever inducted into the Rock and Roll Hall of Fame.
 In his acceptance speech, Mel implored the recording industry members in attendance to do more to restore hip hop to the culture of music and art that it once was, rather than the culture of violence that it has become.
 He added, "I've never been shot, I've never been arrested, and I've been doing hip hop all my life.
 I can't change things all by myself.
 We need everybody's help, so let's do it and get this thing done."

 On October 10, 2008, Mel appeared on Bronx-based culinary adventure show Bronx Flavor alongside host Baron Ambrosia.
 In the episode "Night at the Bodega", he appears as a spiritual mentor to sway the Baron from his over-indulgent ways and get him on the right path to success.

 In April 2011, it was revealed that he would take part in a new hip hop/pro wrestling collaboration, the Urban Wrestling Federation.
 Its first bout "First Blood" was recorded in June 2011.

 Mel also appeared in Ice-T's 2012 hip hop documentary Something from Nothing: The Art of Rap.

 In August 2015, Mel appeared with Kool Moe Dee and Grandmaster Caz in Macklemore and Ryan Lewis's song and music video "Downtown".

 In May 2016, Mel and Scorpio, performing as Grandmaster's Furious Five ft.
 Melle Mel & Scorpio, released their single "Some Kind of Sorry".

+In 2025, Mel and Scorpio are on tour with the Sugar Hill Gang.